 Benefits of Eating Healthy and Exercising

-The foundation of a healthy lifestyle is diet and exercise.
-The media likes to make nutrition and exercise complicated, but it doesn’t have to be.
+Although health is all encompassing, the foundation of a healthy lifestyle is diet and exercise.
+The media likes to make nutrition and exercise complicated, but it does not have to be.

-Keep it simple for optimal heath.
+Ideally, you should keep it simple for optimal health.
 A diet full of fruits, vegetables, whole grains, healthy fats and lean protein is the optimal way to eat.
 Eating a whole food based diet, and eliminating highly processed foods is the easiest way to positively impact your health.
+There is no need to follow complicated, unrealistic or highly restricted diets.
+Mother nature provided the perfect food for our health in nature, we just need to eat it!

 1. Maintain a Healthy Weight